eleanorfrajka/seasenselib/README.md

 seasenselib show -i output/sea-practical-2023.nc
 ```

-Again, format detection works also for this command via file extension (`.nc` for netCDF).
+Format detection works also for this command via file extension (`.nc` for netCDF).

-### Plotting a T-S diagram, vertical profile and time series from a netCDF file
+### Plotting a T-S diagram, depth profile and time series from a netCDF file

 Plot a T-S diagram: